BSCC Advances Youth Realignment Grant; Extends Coronavirus Grant Deadline

 Officials with the California Department of Corrections and Rehabilitation reported to the Board that so far, they have helped 2,326 people into transitional housing.
 With $11.5 million remaining, they asked to be able to assist people be more successful in transition with wrap-around services that include substance-use disorder treatment, family reunification, therapy and general healthcare services.
 Board Meeting – Agenda Item B .

 The Regional Youth Programs Facilities Grant Program is part of Senate Bill 823 (Chapter 337, Statutes of 2020), which began the closure of the state Division of Juvenile Justice.
 DJJ intake is scheduled to close July 1, after which counties will be responsible for the housing and treatment of youth being held at higher offense levels.
 Board Meeting - Agenda Item C

 Part of SB 823 set aside $9.6 million to “award one-time grants to counties for the purpose of providing resources for infrastructure-related needs and improvements to assist counties in the development of a local continuum of care.”

-Under the direction of Board Chair Linda Penner and Board Member David Steinhart, the BSCC sent a surveyopens PDF file to each county to help assess the facility and programming needs of these youth.
+Under the direction of Board Chair Linda Penner and Board Member David Steinhart, the BSCC sent a survey to each county to help assess the facility and programming needs of these youth.
 A majority responded that they lacked capacity to serve certain youth, including females, sex offenders and youth who are seriously mentally ill.
 Most counties also indicated they needed significant infrastructure improvements to separate youth by age, offer additional treatment space and specialized programming.

 The RFA will come back to the Board for discussion on April 8 and will be released upon approval.
 Funding recommendations would be made at the June 10 Board meeting.